ufukhalis/pretry/README.md

 ```shell
  docker run -p 8080:8080 --mount source=data,target=/data ufukhalis/pretry
 ```

+It's not possible to run more than 1 instances in the same availability zone.
+So, this is due to two reasons.
+First reason is that if the file(MapDB) opened by an instance then it cannot be opened by another instance.
+And, second reason is that since there is no coordination between instances, there is no make sense to have multiple instances in the same availability zone.

 After running the application, then you should need to push some configuration to be able to have retry feature.